franca/franca/README.md

 ## Franca homepage

-More information about Franca can be found here: http://franca.github.io/franca.## Franca goes Eclipse
+More information about Franca can be found here: http://franca.github.io/franca.

 ## Franca features